benmarwick/rrtools/README.md

 The goal of rrtools is to provide instructions, templates and functions for making a basic compendium suitable for doing reproducible research with R. This package documents the key steps and provides convenient functions for quickly creating a new research compendium.
 The approach is based generally on Kitzes et al. (2017), and more specifically on Marwick's (2017) work using the R package structure as the basis for a research compendium

-rrtools gives you a template for doing scholarly writing in literate programming enviroment using R Markdown and bookdown.
-It also provides isolation of your computational enviroment using Docker, package versioning using MRAN, and continuous integration using Travis.
+rrtools gives you a template for doing scholarly writing in literate programming environment using R Markdown and bookdown.
+It also provides isolation of your computational environment using Docker, package versioning using MRAN, and continuous integration using Travis.
 It makes a convenient starting point for writing a journal article, report or thesis.

 This project was developed during the 2017 [ISAA Kiel](https://isaakiel.github.io/) Summer School on Reproducible Research in Landscape Archaeology at the Freie Universität Berlin (17-21 July).
 Special thanks to [Sophie C. Schmidt](https://github.com/SCSchmidt) for help.
 The convenience functions in this package are derived from similar functions in Hadley Wickham's `devtools` package.